-LMDC is conducting a coordinated environmental review of the WTC Plan, pursuant to federal statute, as the recipient of HUD Community Development Block Grant program funds (42 USC § 5304(g)) and as lead agency under both the National Environmental Policy Act (NEPA) and the New York State Environmental Quality Review Act (SEQRA) and its implementing regulations (6 NYCRR Part 617).
-LMDC has prepared a Generic Environmental Impact Statement (GEIS) as part of that review.
+LMDC conducted a coordinated environmental review of the WTC Plan, pursuant to federal statute as the recipient of HUD Community Development Block Grant funds (42 USC § 5304(g)), and as lead agency under both National Environmental Policy Act (NEPA) and New York State Environmental Quality Review Act (SEQRA) and its implementing regulations (6 NYCRR Part 617).
+LMDC prepared a Generic Environmental Impact Statement (GEIS) as part of the review.